The Twilight Zone: Season 5 (1963–1964)

 Even under these conditions, several episodes were produced that are well remembered, including "Nightmare at 20,000 Feet", "A Kind of a Stopwatch", "The Masks" and "Living Doll."
 Although this season received no Emmy recognition, An Occurrence at Owl Creek Bridge—a 1962 French short film which was modified slightly for broadcast—received the Academy Award for best short film in 1963.
 It was based on the short story of the same name by Ambrose Bierce; Serling introduces it as "a haunting study of the incredible from the past master of the incredible."

 In late January 1964, CBS announced the show's cancellation.
-"For one reason or other, Jim Aubrey decided he was sick of the show… [H]e claimed that it was too far over budget and that the ratings weren't good enough", explained Froug.
+"For one reason or other, Jim Aubrey decided he was sick of the show...
+[H]e claimed that it was too far over budget and that the ratings weren't good enough", explained Froug.
 But Serling countered by telling the Daily Variety that he had "decided to cancel the network".
 ABC showed interest in bringing Serling over to their network to write a more explicitly horror-themed series, Witches, Warlocks and Werewolves, but Serling was not impressed.
 "The network executives seem to prefer weekly ghouls, and we have what appears to be a considerable difference in opinion.
 I don't mind my show being supernatural, but I don't want to be booked into a graveyard every week."
 Shortly afterwards, Serling sold his 40% share in The Twilight Zone to CBS, leaving the show and all projects involving the supernatural behind him until 1969, when Night Gallery debuted.

 Casting

 Being an anthology series with no recurring characters, The Twilight Zone featured an array of guest stars, some of whom appeared in multiple episodes.
 The show features early performances from actors who became famous, among them Theodore Bikel, Bill Bixby, Lloyd Bochner, Morgan Brittany, Charles Bronson, Carol Burnett, Donna Douglas, Robert Duvall, Buddy Ebsen, Peter Falk, Constance Ford, Joan Hackett, Dennis Hopper, Ron Howard, Jim Hutton, Jack Klugman, Martin Landau, Cloris Leachman, Jean Marsh, Elizabeth Montgomery, Billy Mumy, Julie Newmar, Barbara Nichols, Leonard Nimoy, Robert Redford, Burt Reynolds, Janice Rule, Telly Savalas, William Shatner, Dean Stockwell, George Takei, Joyce Van Patten, Jack Warden, Jonathan Winters, and Dick York.

-Other episodes feature performances by actors later in their careers, such as Dana Andrews, Joan Blondell, Ann Blyth, Art Carney, Jack Carson, Gladys Cooper, William Demarest, Andy Devine, Cedric Hardwicke, Josephine Hutchinson, Buster Keaton, Ida Lupino, Lee Marvin, Kevin McCarthy, Burgess Meredith, Agnes Moorehead, Alan Napier, Franchot Tone, Mickey Rooney, and Ed Wynn.
-Klugman and Meredith are tied for the most starring roles with a record of four episodes.
+Other episodes feature performances by actors later in their careers, such as Dana Andrews, Joan Blondell, Ann Blyth, Art Carney, Jack Carson, Gladys Cooper, William Demarest, Andy Devine, Cedric Hardwicke, Josephine Hutchinson, Buster Keaton, Ida Lupino, Lee Marvin, Kevin McCarthy, Roddy McDowall, Burgess Meredith, Agnes Moorehead, Alan Napier, Franchot Tone, Mickey Rooney, and Ed Wynn.
+Klugman, Meredith, and John Anderson are tied for the most starring roles, with a record of four episodes.

-Character actors who appeared (some more than once) include John Anderson, John Dehner, Cyril Delevanti, Betty Garde, Sandra Gould, Nancy Kulp, Celia Lovsky, Eve McVeagh, Nehemiah Persoff, Albert Salmi, Vito Scotti, Olan Soule, Harold J. Stone, and Estelle Winwood.
-The actor who appears in the most episodes is Robert McCord.
+Character actors who appeared (some more than once) include John Dehner, Cyril Delevanti, Betty Garde, Sandra Gould, Nancy Kulp, Celia Lovsky, Eve McVeagh, Nehemiah Persoff, Albert Salmi, Vito Scotti, Olan Soule, Harold J. Stone, and Estelle Winwood.
+Actor Robert McCord appeared in 32 episodes, though almost all of them in uncredited roles.